DogcraftNet/DogcraftPlugins/Dogcraft-Homes.md

 # DogcraftHomes

-A feature-rich home management plugin for Paper (1.21.1–1.21.4) with Velocity proxy support, economy integration, and inventory GUIs.
+A feature-rich home and teleportation plugin for Paper (1.21.1–1.21.4) with Velocity proxy support, economy integration, and inventory GUIs.

 ---